Cobo3/CommandSystem/README.md

 - CommandName --> The command "CommandName" is executed without arguments.
 - CommandName 2 3 --> The command is executed with two arguments: "2" & "3".
 - CommandName 2 "parameter with spaces" "another parameter with spaces" --> Three arguments, two of which contain spaces.

+##### Explicit Casts
+In order to prevent AmbiguousCommandCallException from being thrown, one can and should cast arguments into specific types.
+To explicitely cast an argument to a specific type, wrap the type between braces and place it before the argument, without spaces.

+Examples:
+- CommandName (int)2 --> Finds an overload that has one integer argument.
+- CommandName (float)2 (string)3 --> Finds an overload that has a float and a string parameter.
+- CommandName 2 (ExampleCast)"parameter with spaces" "another parameter with spaces" --> Three arguments, specifying only that the second one should be cast to ExampleCast type.

 #### The Parser Attribute
 A match is only guaranteed when every input argument suceeds at the conversion to the command's argument type.